Thompson's construction: Rules

-With these rules, using the empty expression and symbol rules as base cases, it is possible to prove with mathematical induction that any regular expression may be converted into an equivalent NFA.
+With these rules, using the empty expression and symbol rules as base cases, it is possible to prove with structural induction that any regular expression may be converted into an equivalent NFA.

 Example

 Two examples are now given, a small informal one with the result, and a bigger with a step by step application of the algorithm.

 Small Example

 The picture below shows the result of Thompson's construction on (ε|a*b).
 The purple oval corresponds to a, the teal oval corresponds to a*, the green oval corresponds to b, the orange oval corresponds to a*b, and the blue oval corresponds to ε.

 Application of the algorithm

 As an example, the picture shows the result of Thompson's construction algorithm on the regular expression (0|(1(01*(00)*0)*1)*)* that denotes the set of binary numbers that are multiples of 3: